 During the past thirty years the so-called intelligence revolution that took place during the Second World War and the Cold War found its way into academic courses and literature.
 In many respects intelligence can no longer be called ‘the missing dimension’ of the history of international relations, even though many of its aspects and implications are still missing.
 This lecture series will put a spotlight on the ‘dark side’ of international relations and the hidden background issues that go on behind the sealed scenes of international relations.

 This course will pay attention to the history of intelligence services, the methods of intelligence gathering, intelligence in regard to terrorism and asymmetric warfare.
-Furthermore, students will be challenges to use their own ‘spy-capacities’ and put themselves in the adversary’s position.
+Furthermore, students will be challenged to use their own ‘spy-capacities’ and put themselves in the adversary’s position.

 - The student is able to describe the possible role and influence of intelligence in international politics and is able to illustrate how states can use intelligence as an instrument of power;